Okunev culture: History

-The Okunev culture was discovered by Sergei Teploukhov in 1928.
-It was named after nearby Okunev settlement in southern modern Khakassia.
-Initially, the burials from Okunev were attributed by S. A. Teploukhov to the Andronovo culture.
-Then on the basis of the finds of vessels Teploukhov considered the population to be a transitional variant between Afanasevo and Andronovo culture.
+Okunev culture was discovered by Sergei Teploukhov in 1928.
+It was named after the nearby Okunev settlement in the south of modern day Khakassia.
+Initially, the burials from Okunev were attributed by Teploukhov to the Andronovo culture.
+Then, on the basis of vessel finds, Teploukhov considered the population to be a transitional variant between the Afanasievo and Andronovo cultures.

-In 1947, M. N. Komarova singled out the sites in the early Okunev stage of the Andronovo culture.
+In 1947, M. N. Komarova identified an "early Okunev" stage of the Andronovo culture, which is associated with the earliest stage of the Andronovo culture.